navigation

 Back here, the house stays.
 At least for now.

-While we were at A Place in the Sun Live, we spoke to a wealth manager who pointed out that a house in the UK can still drain cash.
+While we were at A Place in the Sun Live in 2026, we spoke to a wealth manager who pointed out that a house in the UK can still drain cash.
 Yes, it’s an asset, but we would have to pay someone to manage it for us.
 We would also have repairs and maintenance to pay for, even though virtually everything is brand new, including the roof, doors, windows, bathroom, and kitchen.

 He recommended selling and using the cash to live off.